isc-projects/stork/doc/install.rst

 Integration With Prometheus and Grafana
 =======================================

-Stork can optionally be integrated with `Prometheus <https://prometheus.io/>`_, an open source monitoring and alerting toolkit, and `Grafana <https://grafana.com/>`_, an easy-to-view analytics platform for querying, visualization, and alerting.
+Stork can optionally be integrated with `Prometheus <https://prometheus.io/>`_, an open-source monitoring and alerting toolkit, and `Grafana <https://grafana.com/>`_, an easy-to-view analytics platform for querying, visualization, and alerting.
 Grafana requires external data storage.
 Prometheus is currently the only environment supported by both Stork and Grafana.
 It is possible to use Prometheus without Grafana, but using Grafana requires Prometheus.